MickyHCorbett/MorfLess/syntax/command-default.md

     ///HEADER:
     %%DEFAULT::

-Will add whatever the settings for the ///HEADER: tag where in Settings.
+will add whatever the settings for the ///HEADER: tag are in Settings.

 If this command is used in the Settings, the default ///HEADER: content as defined in [libraries/schematics.py](https://github.com/MickyHCorbett/MorfLess/blob/master/libraries/morflessLibs/schematics.py) will be used.